leongersen/noUiSlider/CONTRIBUTING.md

 # Pull requests
 - Detail (in the pull request comment) what your changes do.
-- When applicable, include new unit tests.
+- When applicable, include new unit tests, and make sure existing ones pass.
 - If you are introducing a new feature, update the **documentation**.
-- Do not commit `/distribute/*` files, I'll do that upon release.
+- Please don't commit `/distribute/*` files, I'll do that upon release.